nvpro-samples/vk_gaussian_splatting/README.md

 This approach provides a viable fallback for low-end systems, albeit with some trade-offs in responsiveness and visual stability.

-> Note: With current implementation, Windows build uses fully multi-threaded processings, whereas Linux & other platforms builds do fall back to single-core sorting for the time being.
+> **Note**: With current implementation, Windows build uses fully multi-threaded processings, whereas Linux & other platforms builds do fall back to single-core sorting for the time being.

 ## Data flow using GPU based sorting